Art & Design

 A-level Fine Art is a bridge to further education in the creative sector.
 The course is structured in a similar way to the GCSE course allowing students to consistently build their skills in a range of areas.
 Students will initially be expected to explore a range of processes before research into their chosen theme.
 They will gain experience of working with a range of materials such as; drawing, painting, printing, 3D work as well as digital processes and photography during the induction phase in term one.
 When choosing their theme, they will be guided by subject staff to work within their strengths and interests.

 Students will then focus to refine their skills and deepen their understanding of the creative processes desired by many industries.
 In turn students will build their transferable skills, creative thinking and ability to independently build a portfolio to be proud of but more importantly open doors.

 At the start of Year 13, students will have A01, A02 and most of A03 completed.
 This autumn term will be spent planning and creating their show stopping final piece.
 Students will be working on their final outcome, but also considering how to display it.
 Related studies must also be completed during the autumn term, showing that students can confidently write about a particular artist, photographer, movement or theme.

 February 1st sees the A-level exam project, this is approached similarly to the personal investigation.
 The only difference is that the final outcome is created during a 15-hour supervised, practical exam.

 GCSE catch-up sessions are available to help support students with their coursework and exam projects.
 This may be to use specialist materials and equipment or seek one to one support with the teacher.

-STACEY HOLT, Acting Subject Leader for Art & Design
+SARAH BEAUMONT, Subject Leader for Art & Design